-Contracted with the explicit requirement of ensuring the clients’ market entry strategy was not disrupted due to language barriers and time difference, Debonair delivered an adapted, round-the- clock service to ensure business communications flowed efficiently.
+Contracted with the explicit requirement of ensuring that the client’s market entry strategy was not disrupted due to language barriers and time differences, Debonair delivered and adapted a round-the-clock service to ensure business communications flowed efficiently.

 Debonair Languages have recently completed a project with Bolton University that involved the provision of Interpretation support for an incoming delegation of 20 senior academics and principals from Shanghai, China during a three-day working visit to the University of Bolton.
 Click here for full details.

 Debonair Languages have recently completed a transcription and translation project with Mountain Way Pictures, who specialise in producing video content for the Arts and Charity sectors.

 Our Operations Manager, Stuart McGuire, responded to the client’s LinkedIn request looking for freelance translators in 9 different languages to watch several videos and translate and transcribe various languages into English.
 The videos were of students who attend a summer school in London who were asked a series of questions both in English and their native language.